 Are you looking for a new idea for cooking healthy?
 Winter squash are a heart-healthy diet bonanza.
 They contain potassium, alpha lipoic acid, beta carotene, manganese, and vitamin A—and they’re loaded with fiber.

 Plus, while winter squash are so rich and delicious that they taste like they should be high in calories, they’re actually a caloric bargain at just about 80 calories per cup.
 This makes makes them a perfect addition to a heart-healthy diet plan.

-Baked Winter Squash
+Heart-Healthy Baked Winter Squash

 Winter squash (acorn, butternut or crookneck)

-1 T. olive oil
+1 T. light olive oil

-2 T. fresh cilantro or parsley
+2 T. fresh cilantro or parsley (preferably organic)

-Salt and pepper to taste
+Celtic sea salt and freshly ground black pepper to taste

 Preheat oven to 350°F. Cut squash in half and place cut side down in one inch of water in a glass baking dish.
 Bake for 30 minutes, or until soft.
 Scoop out squash halves, discarding the seeds and place it in a bowl.
 Mash the squash, adding the olive oil and salt and pepper to taste.
 Garnish with cilantro or parsley, and enjoy!